sarbal/illustrator_tutorial/lessons/graphical_abstracts.md

 ## Graphical abstracts

 1. Pick an abstract to replicate.
+2. Create a new document with dimensions 600px by 600px.
-2. Draw the individual features.
+3. Draw the individual features.
-3. Place the features according to specified layout.
+4. Place the features according to specified layout.
-4. Save as PNG.
+5. Save as PNG.

 Ordered from easy(ish) to hard:
 1.  http://msb.embopress.org/content/15/2/e8557?cpetoc